MrDataScientist/NodeJS-Sequelize-training/README.md

 # NodeJS-Sequelize-training

--install webstorm
+- install webstorm
--install git bash for windows
+- install git bash for windows
--which tsc
+- which tsc